 Topping the list of buzzwords today are terms like Artificial Intelligence, Machine Learning, and Deep Learning.
 Well, this process uses Machine Learning to finalize the schematic design.
 The engineers’ team uploads a topological schematic to the system, simulating the load and the possible pressure points.
 Then it eliminates unnecessary materials for the micro-welding, resulting in unique architecture and design.
 This AI-based design has also generated strategies for pistons with incredibly advanced cooling galleries where oil circulates to maintain safe operating temperatures.
-AI for welding produces an incredibly intricate design that, combined with laser welding’s technological advancement, results in using robots to produce previously impossible* metalwork like honeycomb structures within a piston. (*: By using traditional methods like casting or forging)
+AI for welding produces a highly intricate design that, combined with laser welding’s technological advancement, results in robots creating previously impossible* metalwork like honeycomb structures within a piston. (*: By using traditional methods like casting or forging)

 The types of welding are categorized based on how two or more workpieces are joined.

 With the advent of newer technologies, we will quite possibly need to add more types!

 Although we have not used trains much in the last year, scientists and engineers have continued to use their brains, and they have made some brilliant strides in the development of rail welding technologies.
 As long as one does not slight towards hedonistic tendencies, they should comprehend the Flash-Butt welding machines that have replaced the usual devices used for rail welding.
 These old devices employed high voltages of electricity to create high temperatures that fused the rails’ two ends.
 These improvements are crucial to the whole country as most people use trains for long-distance travel and each improvement here impacts the people directly.
-These are entirely automated machines that make flawless, accurate, and regulated results while also possessing the ability to perform actions in extreme temperatures and conditions, showing that they can be useful in any country and any state!
+Furthermore, these are entirely automated machines that make flawless, accurate, and regulated results while also possessing the ability to perform actions in extreme temperatures and conditions, showing that they can be helpful in any country and any state!